StaticNoiseLog/spring-boot-logging/README.md

 2. In application.properties/yml: `logging.level.com.baeldung=TRACE`
 3. In logback-spring.xml: `<logger name="bk.example.logging" level="trace" ...`

-If you define conflicting log levels for a package, using the different options, the lowest level will be used.
+If you define conflicting log levels for the same package, using the different options, the lowest level will be used.
+Remember that the root logger level (defined in logback-spring.xml for example) will be overridden for packages that have another level setting (say in application.properties).

 ## Live Changes of logback-spring.xml
 With the `scan` and `scanPeriod` attribute logback will detect logging configuration changes on the fly.